kevintvh/dap-courses/nifi-webservice/README.md

 ## Tweak like real webservice

 1. Goto Nifi UI
-2. Stop flow and open configuration panel of `HandleHTTPRequest` processor.
+2. Stop the flow and open configuration panel of `HandleHTTPRequest` processor.
 3. Reconfigure `Allowed Paths` using Regex e.g. ```/items/\d{6}/(logs|status)$```.
 This pattern matches like `/items/123456/logs` or `/items/123456/status`.
 4. Start flow
 5. Sending data using matched urls.
 Like